 Outreach to non-OECD countries

-The 2012 Ministerial Council Meeting marked the fifth anniversary of the launch of "Enhanced Engagement," aimed at advancing the OECD’s relationship with five Key Partners, Brazil, China, India, Indonesia and South Africa.
-This "Enhanced Engagement" outreach promotes market-based and rules-based policies in these major emerging economies.
-In turn, this raises growth and increases the openness needed to generate U.S. exports and U.S. jobs.
+The 2014 Ministerial Council Meeting reinforced Members' commitment to advancing the OECD's relationship with five Key Partners: Brazil, China, India, Indonesia and South Africa.
+Key Partner outreach promotes market- and rules-based policies in major emerging economies.
+By expanding the OECD's global reach, its policy impact raises growth and increases the openness needed to generate U.S. exports and U.S. jobs.
+In addition to the Key Partners, the OECD engages with regions of strategic importance such as Southeast Asia and Latin America.

-A central element of the program is the promotion of direct and active participation of these countries in the work of substantive bodies of the Organization.
+A central element of the OECD's efforts is the promotion of direct and active participation of partner countries in the work of substantive bodies of the Organization.
 Each country participates in OECD work through a program containing a mix of several elements, notably:

 - participation in OECD committees;